 Provisions are recognized when the Corporation has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 The amount recognized as a provision is the best estimate of the consideration required to settle the present obligation at the end of the reporting period.
 If the effect of the time value of money is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.
 Where discounting is used, the increase in the provision due to the passage of time is recognized as a finance cost.
-Contingent liabilities are not recognized in the financial statements, if not estimable and probable, and are disclosed in notes to the financial information unless their occurrence is remote.
-Contingent assets are not recognized in the financial statements, but are disclosed in the notes if their recovery is deemed probable.
+Contingent liabilities are not recognized in the consolidated financial statements, if not estimable and probable, and are disclosed in notes to the consolidated financial statements, but are disclosed in the notes if their recovery is deemed probable.